mdn/content/files/en-us/web/javascript/reference/trailing_commas/index.md

 ### Trailing commas in functions

-ECMAScript 2017 allows trailing commas in function parameter lists.
+Trailing commas are also allowed in function parameter lists.

 #### Parameter definitions